machinelearningzuu/build-generative-ai-apps-with-langchain/README.md

 # build-generative-ai-apps-with-langchain

-This repository contains some code examples chains in LLM models and Vision models in OpenAI.
-Using Langchain, you can build generative AI apps with LLM, Vision models and many other BackEnd Applications.
+"Build Generative AI Apps with LangChain" is a repository that contains a comprehensive framework for building generative AI applications using LangChain, an innovative language modeling platform.
+This repository includes all the necessary code and documentation to help developers quickly build and deploy generative AI applications

 ### Installation
       pip -q install openai langchain huggingface_hub

 ### Notebooks
-- Basic LLM Prompting with Langchain [Notebook]()
+- Basic LLM Prompting with Langchain [Notebook](https://github.com/1zuu/build-generative-ai-apps-with-langchain/blob/main/LLM-Prompting-Basics.ipynb)